lingpy/lingpy/README.md

 ## Setup

-To use the library in its pre-setup.py stage, git clone the library and either put the library's "lingpy/lingpy" folder your path (or Python path).
+To use the library in its pre-setup.py stage, git clone the library and put the library's "lingpy/lingpy" folder in your path (or Python path).

 Alternatively, you can make a symlink in your Python 3 site-packages folder called "lingpy" and link it to "lingpy/lingpy".
 For example: